waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### The Sleeping Snorlax
 - **Objective:** Investigate the path blocked by the sleeping Snorlax.
 - **Outcome:** Used the POKé FLUTE to wake the Snorlax on Route 11, clearing the path.
 The Snorlax disappeared without a battle.
+### Cerulean City Investigation
+- **Outcome:** Defeated the Rocket Grunt in the backyard area and Gym Leader Misty in a rematch.
+However, Officer Jenny at (29, 13) is still blocking the path east to Route 9.
+This investigation is concluded.

 ## Confirmed Assumptions
 - **Assumption:** The Jigglypuff at (2, 4) in the Pewter Pokémon Center is decorative. **Status: Confirmed.**
 - **Assumption:** The PC at (14, 4) in the Pewter Pokémon Center functions normally. **Status: Confirmed.**
 - **Item Traps:** Some overworld items (Poké Balls) can be traps that trigger a wild Pokémon battle (e.g., Electrode in Cerulean City).

-# [DELETED]
-- **Outcome:** Defeated the Rocket Grunt in the backyard area and Gym Leader Misty in a rematch.
-However, Officer Jenny at (29, 13) is still blocking the path east to Route 9.
-This investigation is concluded.